o-ran-sc/o-du-phy/docs/PTP-configuration_fh.rst

 6. On O-DU Install PTP for Linux tools from source code the same way as on O-RU above but no need to apply the patch for msg.c

-7. Start slave port toward PTP master from O-RU using the same default_slave.cfg as on O-RU (see above)::
+7. Start secondary port toward PTP primary from O-RU using the same default_slave.cfg as on O-RU (see above)::

     ./ptp4l -f ./configs/default_slave.cfg -2 -i enp181s0f0 –m